TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.7-kpi-vs-sla/_index.md

 - Expect Bronze to be in the Orange range.
 If they are in Green to Yellow range, you over delivering.
 - None should in the Red range.
 This is where your critical alerts are triggered.
 Since the very purpose of KPI is to enable proactive operations, you want to minimize being in the red zone.

 In the preceding example, the Silver range is given a wide band.
 While this is mathematically possible, operationally it creates unnecessary complexity.
-It’s so much easier to map one color to each class of service.
+It's so much easier to map one color to each class of service.
 Also, having more than 3 class of service complicates your operation and increase your cost.

-Let’s look at an example to illustrate:
+Let's look at an example to illustrate:

 - The Gold SLA for VM Disk Latency is 8 ms, Bronze is 26 ms.
 - A Gold VM 007 has 9 ms disk latency.
 A Bronze VM 747 has 25 ms disk latency.
 Gold class delivered better performance in absolute terms.
 However, in relative terms, Gold failed the SLA while Bronze class passed its SLA.

-If you have a free Tier, where there is no SLA, then it’s fine for them to be in the red zone.
+If you have a free Tier, where there is no SLA, then it's fine for them to be in the red zone.
 Commercial cloud providers provide free tier.
 They are intentionally designed to be slower and less reliable, because they want you to upgrade and pay.

 ## Internal SLA